Table of Contents [+/-]

 Each rule, together its associated alarms and notifications, is known as a MySQL Enterprise Monitor advisor.
 Advisors are a vital part of the MySQL Enterprise Service Manager, warning about potential problems and providing troubleshooting advice.

 You interact with the MySQL Enterprise Service Manager through a web interface, powered by an included web server.
-This interface, the MySQL Enterprise Dashboard, displays the information collected by the agents.
+This interface, the MySQL Enterprise Monitor User Interface, displays the information collected by the agents.
 You can view current status for individual MySQL servers or groups of servers.
-You control and configure all aspects of the service using the MySQL Enterprise Dashboard.
+You control and configure all aspects of the service using the MySQL Enterprise Monitor User Interface.

-The MySQL Enterprise Dashboard can display statistical and query information as graphs.
+The MySQL Enterprise Monitor User Interface can display statistical and query information as graphs.
 For example, you can produce graphs over time of aspects such as server load, query numbers, or index usage information.
 The graphs help to pinpoint the timeframes and trends related to potential issues.